-Article 6(3) of the Habitats Directive requires an assessment of a plan or project to consider other plans or projects that might, in combination with the Draft Plan, to which the Proposed Material Alterations relate, have a likelihood to have potential significant effects to European sites.
+Article 6(3) of the Habitats Directive requires an assessment of a plan or project to consider other plans or projects that might, in combination with the Plan, have a likelihood to have potential significant effects to European sites.
 Appendix II outlines plans or projects that may interact with the Plan to result in potential in-combination effects to European sites, such as; the County Sligo Tourism Strategy 2018-2023, the Sligo Climate Adaptation Strategy 2019-2024, and the Sligo Noise Action Plan 2018.
 These plans and programmes were considered throughout the assessment.
 These plans, programmes, strategies etc. were considered throughout the assessment.